marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

 .. option:: -ftree-dce

   Perform dead code elimination (DCE) on trees.
-This flag is enabled by default at :option:`-O` and higher.
+This flag is enabled by default at :option:`-O1` and higher.

 .. option:: -ftree-builtin-call-dce